Avian Influenza

 How Does Avian Influenza Spread?

-Birds along the North American flyways can intermingle with infected birds from Europe and Asia.
+Birds along the North American flyways can intermingle with infected birds.
 Positive tests in wild waterfowl can occur, and waterfowl can be infected and show no signs of illness.
-There is a risk for spillover from wild birds into domestic poultry and then spill back from poultry to wild birds, resulting in further spread.
+There is a risk for transfer from wild birds into domestic poultry and vice versa, resulting in further spread.
+Avian Influenza can spread from animal to animal and can affect species other than poultry.
+HPAI is zoonotic, meaning it can be spread to humans.

 Highly Pathogenic Avian Influenza (HPAI) is a serious disease and requires rapid response because it is highly contagious and often fatal to chickens.
 The goal is to quickly contain and eradicate the disease, protecting our poultry industry, and in turn, the American consumer.